 Like many composers who came of age during the late 1800s, French composer Florent Schmitt’s formative years were influenced by the prevailing musical currents of the day.
 In the case of Schmitt, Schumann was an early influence, as was Wagner.
 But by the time Schmitt entered the Paris Conservatoire in 1888, other influences were making […]

-In the early years of the 20th Century, several French composers would pen some highly interesting compositions that have given harp players some great repertoire items in the ensuing decades.
+In the early years of the 20th Century, several French composers would pen some highly interesting composition that have given harp players some great repertoire items in the ensuing decades.
 The composers in question were Claude Debussy, André Caplet, Maurice Ravel … and Florent Schmitt.
-And the instigation was the arrival of the chromatic harp on […]
+And the instigation was the arrival of the chromatic harp […]